exercism/v3/languages/kotlin/reference/README.md

 - WARNING!
 This document should be treated as a draft and will be actively changing.
 Sections that marked as WIP requires attention/rework from contributors.
 ```

+_Proposal to contributors: let's include useful links to official documentation for each concept reference._

 ## Concepts

 Kotlin concept exercises are based on concepts.
 They are (mostly) connected with the corresponding parts of [official Kotlin reference](https://kotlinlang.org/docs/reference/basic-syntax.html#defining-packages).